Nursing (NURS) Courses

-NURS 355L Adult Hlt Care I Practicum (3) Application of the nursing process in providing individualized, culturally congruent care to adult clients with acute medical/surgical problems.
+NURS 355L Adult Hlt Care I Practicum (5) (other) Application of the nursing process in providing individualized, culturally congruent care to adult clients with acute medical/surgical problems.
 Note: Restricted to Nursing students only.

 NURS 358 Nursing Research (3) Introduction to the research process and the application of scientific method in nursing.
 Note: Restricted Nursing students only.